anoma/juvix-docs/docs/tutorials/learn.md

 --8<------ "docs/tutorials/learn.juvix:NatAdd"
 ```

-The `syntax infixl 6 +` declares `+` to be an infix left-associative operator
+The `syntax operator + additive` declares `+` to be an operator with
-with priority 6.
-The `+` is an ordinary function, except that function
+the `additive` fixity.
+The `+` is an ordinary function, except that
-application for `+` is written in infix notation.
-The definitions of the
+function application for `+` is written in infix notation.
+The
-clauses of `+` still need the prefix notation on the left-hand sides.
+definitions of the clauses of `+` still need the prefix notation on
+the left-hand sides.

 The `a` and `b` in the patterns on the left-hand sides of the clauses
 are _variables_ which match arbitrary values of the corresponding type.